Small boutique guest house

 Clashnessie Falls is a short walk from the road side carpark to a powerful, little waterfall that feeds a small pool and stream.
 On a warm day the pool can be very inviting!
 Clashnessie bay, on the other side of the road is another favourite beach in the area.

-If you only visit one of the many waterfalls in the area, the ‘Wailing Widow’ falls has to be it.
+If you only visit one of the many waterfalls in the area, the ‘Wailing Widow’ falls has to be the one.
 Considered by many to be one of the most beautiful waterfalls in Scotland.
 It’s a 15 minute walk with the option of approaching from the base of the falls or above at Loch na Gainmhich.

-The ‘Glencanisp loop’ is a 7km circuit walk along the gushing river Inver, through woodland and across isolated moors.
+The ‘Glencanisp loop’ is a 7km circular walk along the gushing river Inver, through woodland and across isolated moors.
 Great views across to the local mountains and lochs.
 Either walk from The Albannach or drive to the village and park there to begin.

 Fishing